 - Hospitals with a clinical linguistics department.

 You can also opt to do a research-oriented internship with a teacher of the programme or another linguist at the UvA.
 This gives you an idea of what is like to be linguistics researcher.

-Highly-motivated students may qualify to take part in a selective honours programme.
+Highly-motivated students may qualify to take part in a selective Honours programme.
 This programme accounts for an additional 30 ECTS and will help familiarise you with various other aspects of academic research and prepare you for a subsequent Research Master's degree.

+Sign Language Linguistics is an accredited degree programme in Linguistics.
 The quality of this programme has been positively accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 This means that after successful completion of the programme you will receive a recognised Bachelor’s degree in Linguistics and the title Bachelor of Arts (BA).